-A matter of great concern is what is deemed by outsider shareholders as "satisfactory" disclosure of a macroeconomic impact.
-The discrepancy between "satisfactory" and "optimal" may then be explained by the net cost to the firm of revealing sensitive information on competitiveness that is exploitable by competitors, on the one hand, and the effect of the risk premium charged by outsider shareholders for being kept uninformed, on the other.
-The Macroeconomic Uncertainty Strategy (MUST)-analysis (developed by Oxelheim and Wihlborg (2008), as a management device) is chosen to facilitate interpretations and to characterize what is "satisfactory" macroeconomic information.
+5. "Satisfactory" transparency of macroeconomic effects as seen by the outside shareholder competitiveness that is exploitable by competitors, on the one hand, and the effect of the risk premium charged by outsider shareholders for being kept uninformed, on the other.
+The MUST-analysis (as developed by Oxelheim & Wihlborg, 2008, as a management device) is chosen to facilitate interpretations and to characterize what is "satisfactory" macroeconomic information.
 The framework divides profit (or performance in general) into two components - intrinsic and macroeconomic.
 In the next section, it is described how the MUST framework can be utilized to produce adequate macroeconomic information and to act as a platform for identifying the information that should be seen as "satisfactory" by external shareholders if communicated.